pingidentity/terraform-provider-pingone/docs/resources/schema_attribute.md

 - `ldap_attribute` (String) The unique identifier for the LDAP attribute.
 - `required` (Boolean) Indicates whether or not the attribute is required.
 - `schema_type` (String) The schema type of the attribute.
 Options are `CORE`, `CUSTOM`, `STANDARD`.  `CORE` and `STANDARD` attributes are supplied by default. `CORE` attributes cannot be updated or deleted. `STANDARD` attributes cannot be deleted, but their mutable properties can be updated. `CUSTOM` attributes can be deleted, and their mutable properties can be updated.
 New attributes are created with a schema type of `CUSTOM`.

+<a id="nestedatt--enumerated_values"></a>
+### Nested Schema for `enumerated_values`

+Required:

+- `value` (String) A string that specifies the value of the enumerated value item.
+If provided, it must not be an empty string.

+Optional:

+- `archived` (Boolean) A boolean that specifies whether the enumerated value is archived.
+Archived values cannot be added to a user, but existing archived values are preserved.
+This allows clients that read the schema to know all possible values of an attribute.
+- `description` (String) A string that specifies the description of the enumerated value.

+<a id="nestedatt--regex_validation"></a>
+### Nested Schema for `regex_validation`

+Required:

+- `pattern` (String) A string that specifies the regular expression to which the attribute must conform.
+- `requirements` (String) A string that specifies a developer friendly description of the regular expression requirements.

+Optional:

+- `values_pattern_should_match` (Set of String) A set of one or more strings matching the regular expression.
+- `values_pattern_should_not_match` (Set of String) A set of one or more strings that do not match the regular expression.

 ## Import